-Marvin Embry was appointed to the Authority in 1995, and has served as Chairman since March, 2011.
-Mr. Embry is a graduate of the University of Kentucky where he received a bachelor of science degree in Commerce.
-He also has served as president of the Atlantic City and Atlantic County Board of Realtors as well as having served as a District Vice President of the New Jersey Association of Realtors.
+Marvin Embry was appointed to the ACUA Board of Commissioners in 1995 and has served as Chairman since March 2011.
+Mr. Embry is a graduate of the University of Kentucky where he received a Bachelor of Science in Commerce.
+He previously served as president of the Atlantic City and Atlantic County Board of Realtors as well as the District Vice President of the New Jersey Association of Realtors.
 Mr. Embry is a past director of the Title Company of Jersey and member of numerous professional organizations.
-In 1995 he was appointed by Governor Whitman to the District One Ethics Committee, and in 1998 to the Atlantic County Board of Taxation.
-In 2004 Kentucky's Governor Fletcher commissioned Mr. Embry as a Kentucky Colonel.
-Mr. Embry operated Embry Real Estate Agency in Northfield and was honored in 2010 by the National Association of Realtors with the award of the distinguished Realtor Emeritus designation; for his long term commitment to the organization.
-Mr. Embry continued to serve others through his past involvement with the Lions Club through which he was named Lion of the Year.
+He was appointed to the District One Ethics Committee by former New Jersey Governor Christine Whitman in 1995 as well as the Atlantic County Board of Taxation in 1998.
+In 2004, former Kentucky Governor Ernie Fletcher commissioned Mr. Embry as a Kentucky Colonel.
+Mr. Embry operated Embry Real Estate Agency in Northfield and was honored by the National Association of Realtors with a Distinguished Realtor Emeritus designation in 2010 for his long term commitment to the organization.
+Mr. Embry spent many years serving others through his involvement with the Lions Club where he was named Lion of the Year.
 Mr. Embry and his wife reside in Linwood.

-Fred Akers was appointed to the Authority in March, 2011.
+Fred Akers was appointed to the ACUA Board of Commissioners in March 2011.
 Fred Akers is a graduate of Drexel University where he received a Bachelor of Science in Business Administration.
 He is currently the River Administrator for the Greater Egg Harbor Council and Watershed Association, a position he has held since 2002.
 In this and other civic and environmental positions, Mr. Akers has worked to promote healthy river systems through research, education and by increasing public awareness of the unique and valuable natural resources in our area.
-Mr. Akers serves on the Atlantic County Groundwater Advisory Committee, the Buena Vista Township Planning Board, the Buena Vista Township Environmental Commission, the Wildlife Conservation Corps, Citizens United to protect the Maurice River and its Tributaries, and is a past member of advisory committees to the NJ Division of Watershed Management.
-Mr. Akers is an Eagle Scout and an environmental writer and resides in Newtonville with his wife Julie.
+Mr. Akers serves on the Atlantic County Groundwater Advisory Committee, the Buena Vista Township Planning Board, the Buena Vista Township Environmental Commission, the Wildlife Conservation Corps, and Citizens United to protect the Maurice River and its Tributaries.
+He is a past member of advisory committees to the NJ Division of Watershed Management.
+Mr. Akers is an Eagle Scout and an environmental writer.
+He resides in Newtonville with his wife Julie.

 Andrew G. Berenato III

-Andrew G. Berenato III was appointed to the Atlantic County Utilities Authority in February, 2012.
+Andrew G. Berenato III was appointed to the ACUA Board of Commissioners in February 2012.
 Mr. Berenato is a graduate of Villanova University’s College of Commerce and Finance, and has served as an estimator for his family’s business, M.L.
-Ruberton Construction Company, since June, 2008.
+Ruberton Construction Company, since June 2008.
 Prior to this, he served in various capacities within the company since 2006.
-Mr. Berenato’s volunteer experience includes having participated in an after-school learning program in Philadelphia, sled hockey for disabled children and a litter abatement program in Camden, NJ.
-He resides in Hammonton, NJ.
+Mr. Berenato’s volunteer experience includes having participated in an after-school learning program in Philadelphia, sled hockey for disabled children and a litter abatement program in Camden.
+He currently resides in Hammonton.

-Michael Epps was appointed to the Authority Board of Directors in 1998, and serves as Vice Chairman.
-Mr. Epps is a graduate of the University of Maryland, where he received a bachelor of science degree in journalism; and Howard University School of Law in Washington, D.C., where he received his Juris Doctorate.
+Michael Epps was appointed to the ACUA Board of Commissioners in 1998 and currently serves as Vice Chairman.
+Mr. Epps is a graduate of the University of Maryland where he received a Bachelor of Science in Journalism and Howard University School of Law in Washington, D.C. where he received his Juris Doctorate.
 Mr. Epps is currently the principal at The Epps Law Firm in Galloway Township.
 He also serves as a member of the Richard Stockton College Foundation Board.
-Previously Mr. Epps served for more than nine years as a Commissioner on the New Jersey Casino Control Commission, having been appointed in 2001.
-Mr. Epps is a member of both the New Jersey and Pennsylvania State Bars, and previously served as Counsel to the Atlantic City School Board.
+Mr. Epps previously served as a Commissioner on the New Jersey Casino Control Commission for more than nine years, having been appointed in 2001.
+Mr. Epps is a member of both the New Jersey and Pennsylvania State Bars and previously served as Counsel to the Atlantic City School Board.
 Mr. Epps and his wife Gina reside in Galloway Township and have one child.

-Peter Sarkos was appointed to the Authority Board of Directors in January, 2010.
-He is a graduate of Montclair State College and Seton Hall Law School where he received his Juris Doctor.
-Mr. Sarkos is a partner in the Atlantic City office of Fox Rothschild LLP, and serves there as Administrative Chair for Litigation.
+Peter Sarkos was appointed to the ACUA Board of Commissioners in January 2010.
+He is a graduate of Montclair State College and Seton Hall Law School where he received his Juris Doctorate.
+Mr. Sarkos is a partner in the Atlantic City office of Fox Rothschild LLP, where he serves as Administrative Chair for Litigation.
 Mr. Sarkos focuses on litigation of complex commercial transactions, estate and business related matters.
 In addition to his involvement in professional associations, he is a Superior Court Arbitrator, President of the Chief Arthur Brown Scholarship Foundation, a Judge for the Vincent Hannemann Inns of Court Mock Trial Competition and a volunteer for the Muscular Dystrophy Foundation.